Are You Eligible for Financial Aid?

 - Q. What would disqualify me from financial aid?

 - A. Any student who is subject to an involuntary civil commitment as defined in HEA Section 104(b)(7) after completing a period of incarceration for a forcible or non-forcible sexual offense is ineligible to receive a Federal Pell Grant.
-Also, a student who is convicted, while in training, of any offense under Federal or State law involving the possession or sale of a controlled substance will lose Federal Student Aid eligibility.

 - Q. How else would I be eligible for the Pell Grant?